JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    Now the view model will emit signals whenever this property changes.

-5. Call the `greeting()` function, which now also loads data from the SpaceX API, and save the result in the `text` property:
+5. Call the `greet()` function, which now also loads data from the SpaceX API, and save the result in the `text` property:

     ```swift
     class ViewModel: ObservableObject {
         @Published var text = "Loading..."
         init() {
-            Greeting().greeting { greeting, error in
+            Greeting().greet { greeting, error in
                 DispatchQueue.main.async {
                     if let greeting = greeting {
                         self.text = greeting